dasmikko/sensible-ruby/new-sensible-spec.md

 Then you run the command: `sensible -f check hosts/server1.yml` or `sensible -f install hosts/server1.yml`

+If you want to have a hosts folder, I recommend using the `-f` option.

 By default sensible will look for a sensible.yml in the folder you are executing sensible from.

 ## Tasks